rajivsarvepalli/mock-alchemy/docs/index.rst

                 <div class="card-body flex-fill">
                     <h5 class="card-title">API reference</h5>
                     <p class="card-text">The reference guide contains a specific description of
-                    the mock-alchemy API.This reference API describes how certain functions work and provides basic examples to illustrate what functions do.</p>
+                    the mock-alchemy API.
+This reference API describes how certain functions work and provides basic examples to illustrate what functions do.</p>

 .. container:: custom-button